1975 La Tondeña Distillery strike

 The La Tondeña strike was a protest action that happened in October 1975, notable for being the first major strike to be held after Ferdinand Marcos' 1972 declaration of martial law in the Philippines.
 It is also considered as one of the first major open acts of resistance against the Marcos dictatorship and an important turning point for the period.

+Strike

 The strike began on October 24 when 500 workers, organizing themselves as the Kaisahan ng Malayang Manggagawa ng La Tondeña Inc. (Union of Free Workers of La Tondeña), stopped work and barricaded themselves in the facilities of La Tondeña, then the largest distillery in Asia.
 Their demands included the elevation of casual workers to permanent status, maternity leave for female workers, and an end to illegal firings.
-It ended 44 hours later when Marcos' forces cracked down on the protesters, including various Catholic religious workers who had decided to support the protester's cause.

 The strike was originally possible under the rules of Martial Law because La Tondeña was not considered a critical industry, so Marcos eventually responded by proclaiming a decree that outlawed all strikes across all industries.

+Crackdown

+The strike ended 44 hours later when Marcos' forces cracked down on the protesters, including various Catholic religious workers who had decided to support the protester's cause.

+Media coverage

+Journalism was heavily stifled under the Marcos dictatorship.
+Only news organizations owned or taken over by relatives or cronies of Ferdinand Marcos were allowed to reopen after the declaration of martial law.
+However, a few independent publications were later able to operate.
+Signs of the Times, a small mimeographed publication by the Association of Major Religious Superiors of the Philippines, ran stories on the La Tondeña strike in October 1975, the first big strike to defy martial law.

+Aftermath

 As stories of the La Tondeña strike spread, the event became a symbol of resistance.
+Despite the arrest of the strikers, the strike was a considered a victory by La Tondeña workers, as well as the entire labor movement.
+La Tondeña agreed to immediately hire as regular employees more than 300 workers and promised to regularize 300 more.
+The workers issued a statement that said, "We achieved in our two-day strike what we were unable to obtain in almost five years of appeals and negotiations with the Department of Labor."